readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

-What is the German imperative?
-Well, the German imperative (in German called Befehlsform) is probably one of the grammar forms we all learned already when we were kids and our parents demanded us to do something.
-It is a form of the verb used when giving orders and instructions.
+Well, it is probably one of the grammar forms we all had probably learned when we were kids and our parents demanded us to do something.
+The imperative is a form of the verb (grammatical mood) used when giving orders and instructions.

 For example:

-There are four main forms of the imperative that are used to give instructions or orders to someone.
+There are four main forms of the imperative mood that are used to give instructions or orders to someone.
 These correspond to the three different ways of saying you: du, ihr, Sie, and wir.
-However, it is only in the Sie form of the imperative that the pronoun usually appears – in the du and ihr forms, the pronoun is generally dropped, leaving only the verb.
+However, it is only in the Sie form of the imperative that the pronoun usually appears – in the “du” and “ihr” forms, the pronoun is generally dropped, which leaves us with only the verb.

 Trink! – Drink!